Home People Research Videos Awards News

 • Forest management

-• Wu, Tong, C.-Y. Cynthia Lin Lawell, Jiancheng Zhao, Zhangjun Fei, David R. Just, and Qiang Wei.
+• Wu, Tong, David R. Just, C.-Y. Cynthia Lin Lawell, Ariel Ortiz-Bobea, and Jiancheng Zhao.
 (2024).
-Optimal forest management for interdependent products: A nested dynamic bioeconomic model and application to bamboo.
+Optimal forest management for interdependent products: A nested stochastic dynamic bioeconomic model and application to bamboo.
 Working paper, Cornell University.

 [Working paper]